jerseycheese/BootHillGM/Docs/UserStories.md

   **Status:** Not yet implemented.

 ### Inventory and Economy
-- [ ] As a player, I want to see short descriptions of items in my inventory, so I can understand their purpose and any gameplay-relevant stats.
-  **Test Plan:**
-  - Verify that each item in the inventory has a short description
-  - Verify that item effects are applied correctly
-  - Ensure used items are removed from the inventory when appropriate **Status:** Not yet implemented.

 - [ ] As a player, I want to buy and sell basic goods so that I can experience a simple economy system.
   **Test Plan:**